dillancdavids/DILDAV238_FTC2306_GROUPC_DILLANDAVIDS_IWA19/README.md

-# Final Capstone Project IWA19 : Book Connect Web App
+**Title: Book Connect Web App - IWA19 Final Capstone Project**

-This is a a web application for a small startup called Book Contect

-## Description
+**Introduction:**

-The Book Connect web application has a list of books available so that users can discover new books to read.
-A user can click on a book to view the summary of the book and also shows the date each book was published so that the user can determine how easy it is to get a second-hand copy of the book.
-The user does not have to remember the whole title of a book or full name of the author, they can just search using just part of the book title or author name to get desired results.
-The user can also filter the book list according to title, author and/or genre of the book, also for user comfort they toggle between day and night mode.
+The Book Connect web application has been developed for a budding startup known as "Book Connect."
+This web app offers a curated list of books to help users discover new reading material.
+Users can explore book summaries, along with publication dates, making it easier to find second-hand copies.
+One noteworthy feature is the convenient search functionality that allows users to find books using partial titles or author names.
+Additionally, users can filter the book list by title, author, or genre.
+For added user comfort, the app also provides a day and night mode toggle.

-## Satisfies the following User Stories
+**User Story Fulfillment:**
-- [x] As a user, I want to view a list of book previews, by title and author, so that I can discover new books to read.
+-  Users can view a list of book previews, including titles and authors, facilitating the discovery of new reading options.
-- [x] As a user, I want an image associated with all book previews so that I can recognize a book by the cover even if I forgot the name.
+-  All book previews include cover images to aid users in identifying books by their covers, even if they forget the title.
-- [x] As a user, I want to have the option of reading a summary of the book so that I can decide whether I want to read it.
+-  Users have the option to access a summary of each book, assisting them in deciding whether they want to read it.
-- [x] As a user, I want to have the option of seeing the date that a book was published so that I can determine how easy it is to obtain second-hand.
+-  The publication date of each book is displayed to help users gauge the availability of second-hand copies.
-- [x] As a user, I want to find books based on specific text phrases so that I don’t need to remember the entire title of a book.
+-  Users can easily find books using specific text phrases, eliminating the need to remember complete titles.
-- [x] As a user, I want to filter books by author so that I can find books to read by authors that I enjoy.
-- [x] As a user, I want to filter books by genre so that I can find books to read in genres that I enjoy.
+-  Books can be filtered by author, allowing users to discover works by their favorite authors.
+-  The app enables users to filter books by genre, catering to their specific reading preferences.
-- [x] As a user, I want to toggle between dark and light modes so that I can use the app comfortably at night.
+-  Users can switch between dark and light modes for comfortable usage, even during nighttime.

-### Link to Presentation Slides:
+**Presentation Slides Link:** [Insert Link Here]